xtaci/kcptun/README.md

    --QPPCount value                 the prime number of pads to use for QPP: The more pads you use, the more secure the encryption.
 Each pad requires 256 bytes. (default: 61)
    --mode value                     profiles: fast3, fast2, fast, normal, manual (default: "fast") --mtu value                      set maximum transmission unit for UDP packets (default: 1350) --ratelimit value                set maximum outgoing speed (in bytes per second) for a single KCP connection, 0 to disable.
-Enabling this will improve the stability of connections under high speed. (default: 0)
+Also known as packet pacing. (default: 0)
    --sndwnd value                   set send window size(num of packets) (default: 1024) --rcvwnd value                   set receive window size(num of packets) (default: 1024) --datashard value, --ds value    set reed-solomon erasure coding - datashard (default: 10)